 From the hardworking volunteers who donate their time to the generous donors who fund our mission, our produce recovery work makes an impact, promoting three pillars of sustainability: equity, the environment, and the economy.

 Increasing food access

-We provide 200 varieties of vitamin-rich, nutritious produce to 2 million people every year.
+We provide 200 varieties of vitamin-rich, nutritious produce to millions of people every year.

 Across the country, most households have consistent access to healthy, nutritious food.
 But, for some Americans, food security is not a guarantee.
 A recent study by the USDA’s Economic Research Service found that 11% of U.S. households are food insecure.
 Though California and Los Angeles County are slightly below this national average, Los Angeles County is home to roughly 1.1 million food insecure individuals.

 We directly reduce food insecurity and increase food access across 8 Southern California counties through our food recovery programs, powered by 4,000+ volunteers every year.
-2 million Southern Californians benefit annually from the 200 varieties of vitamin-rich, nutritious produce we provide, making a high-quality, healthy diet accessible to all.
+Millions of Southern Californians benefit annually from the 200 varieties of vitamin-rich, nutritious produce we provide, making a high-quality, healthy diet accessible to all.